 Some actions (e.g. Append Table) require another table.
 These actions have two inputs – one input is the result of previous action in the same table and the other input is the final state (i.e. the result of last action) of the other table.

-Exporting data is performed using export transformations.
-They can be inserted at any point of transformation sequence.
-Export transformations do not modify tables, they just export them into specified file format.
-Therefore output of export transformation is the same as input.
-I.e. it contains exactly the same number of rows and columns in exactly the same order.
+Exporting data is performed using export actions.
+They can be inserted at any point of workflow.
+Export actions do not modify tables, they just export them into specified file format or external system.
+Therefore the output of an export action is always exactly the same as the input.

-EasyMorph can automatically generate documentation from current transformation project.
+EasyMorph can automatically generate human-readable documentation in plain English for current project.
 Read more about Auto-documentation.